Predicting the future of business spend, faster

 Supply chain network design and optimization aims to create a framework that is both efficient and resilient, capable of delivering products and services to customers in the most effective manner.
 The field of supply chain network design is always evolving to meet the demands of a rapidly changing global landscape.
 Several modern challenges are shaping this evolution.

-1. Globalization
+1. Globalization and trade-policy volatility

 2. Shifting consumer expectations